Nomenclature

 Braun, U.; Mohan, S.K.
 2013.
 New records and new host plants of powdery mildews (Erysiphales) from Idaho and Oregon (USA).
 Schlechtendalia.
 27: 7-10.

-Brotherson, J.D.; Anderson, D.L.; L.A.
-Szyska.
+Brotherson, J.D.; Anderson, D.L.; Szyska, L.A.
 1984.
 Habitat relations of Cercocarpus montanus (true mountain mahogany) in central Utah.
 Journal of Range Management.
 37(4): 321-324.

 Cates, R.G.
 1980.
 Feeding patterns of monophagous, oligophagous, and polyphagous insect herbivores: The effect of resource abundance and plant chemistry.
 Oecologia.
 46(1): 22-31.